 If you are looking for a wine tour in Frankfurt... you'll definitely need to rethink.
-Frankfurt has only one type of wine, called "Apfelwein" - in fact an apple cider, which requires an acquired palate.
+Frankfurt has only one type of wine, called "Apfelwein" - in fact an apple cider, and that one requires an acquired palate.
 For a proper German wine experience you will have to leave the Frankfurt city boundaries and visit the wine regions nearby - Rheingau and Rheinhessen.

-Here are 5 wine destinations within Rheingau and Rheinhessen that can be reached within an hour by train on a day wine trip from Frankfurt:
+Here are 5 wine destinations within Rheingau and Rheinhessen that can be reached within an hour by train on a wine tour from Frankfurt:

 1 Wine Village Hochheim - Rheingau

-For older generations the term 'Hock' stands for German whites as does 'Claret' for Bordeaux.
-Hock originates from the wine village of Hochheim in Rheingau - the origin of Queen Victorias favourite German wine.
-She visited in 1850 and ever since, 'Hock' relates to German white wines.
+For older generations the term 'Hock' stands for German white wine as does 'Claret' for red wine from Bordeaux.
+Hock originates from the wine village of Hochheim in Rheingau - the origin of Queen Victorias favourite German wine, riesling.
+She visited in 1850 and ever since, 'Hock' relates to German riesling.

 Hochheim is 25 minutes by train from Frankfurt.
 Enjoy walking a tiny old town with half-timbered houses and baroque buildings.
 The most famous winery in Hochheim is Weingut Künstler (- call for appointment).
-But in Summer just drop by the wine-tasting stall 'Weinprobierstand' where the winemakers of Hochheim take turns pouring wines by the glass.
+But in Summer just drop by the wine-tasting kiosk 'Weinprobierstand' where the winemakers of Hochheim take turns offering generous pours of wines by the glass.

 Open from 11.00 on weekends - a perfect place to meet locals.